cfpb/Metro2/README.md

 # Running the project locally
 **Docker-compose** is best way to run Metro2 for local development.
 It allows dynamically reloading code while still providing all parts of the project setup.

-Other ways to run the project:
-1. **Helm** is the way the project runs in deployed environments.
-Use this when you need a production-like setup and you don't need the code to reload when there are local changes.
-NOTE: This method of running locally is not currently maintained.
-2. It is also possible to run some of the sub-projects **locally**, but this is usually only practical for active development on a specific aspect of the codebase.
+It is also possible to run some of the sub-projects **locally**, but this is usually only practical for active development on a specific aspect of the codebase.

 ## Running in docker-compose
 If docker desktop is not already installed, please [download and install it](https://www.docker.com/products/docker-desktop/).